-What better way to immortalize my husband, than with a paint chip portrait of himself?
-As a painter, my husband had amassed a huge collection of old paint chips and defunct paint decks.
+What better way to immortalize Hubs, than with a paint chip portrait of himself?
+As a painter, Hubs had amassed a huge collection of old paint chips and defunct paint decks.
 I also had a growing collection that I held onto from years of renovating and flipping houses.

 DISCLAIMER: as I already had scads of old paint chips, this entire project was an exercise in upcycling what I already had.
 I didn’t take paint chips from the paint store, so please don’t do that either 🙂

 I was curious to see what one could do to recycle paint chips, so I did a Pinterest search and I came across a portrait of Marilyn Monroe done completely with paint chips.
 The blog associated with the Pinterest post didn’t really divulge much about how it was done so I had to make it up as I went along.
 With a few purchased items and a software program, such as photoshop, I knew I’d be able to figure out a method that worked!
 It was going to be a labour of love – extremely time consuming – but by breaking it down into smaller steps, this time-intensive project was going to be well worth it in the end.

 The first thing I did was to select my picture frame; it had to be large enough so that when I assembled the ‘pixelated’ portrait I’d be able to still see all the detail.
 I found a great frame at Ikea, sized 19 3/4″ x 27 1/2″.
 As an added bonus, I was able to glue my paint chips directly to the hardboard backing, then reinsert it back into the frame to complete my project.

 I needed something to cut the hundreds of little pieces that make up the portrait; I found this portable plastic X-Acto paper cutter with a metal blade at the dollar store for only $3.
 You can’t go wrong with a price like that; it was sharp and just the right size for storing after the project was completed.
 You’ll notice I made some modifications (more about that later).